yehyazakareya/yehyazakareya.github.io/linux2.md

 ![cat2.png]({{site.baseurl}}/cat2.png)

-3- The third task is learning about the different users on the same machine so first we have to know the owner of the file (important) so we will execute the command **ls -l** ,    **-l** is used to list permissions,owners and groups of the files.
+3- The third task teaches us about different users on the same machine so first we have to know the owner of the file (important) so we will execute the command **ls -l** ,    **-l** is used to list permissions,owners and groups of the files.

 ![-l .png]({{site.baseurl}}/-l .png)